impermeable/waterproof-momotor/README.md

 - recipe and checklets to give to momotor, located in `/recipe/checklets/`
 - utility functions to interact with waterproof and coqc, located in `/waterproof_momotor/`

+## Checklets

+The recipe/checklets to give to momotor, located in `/recipe/checklets/`, hold the main routines to check waterproof notebook's correctness.
+Currently, there are:
+- the `ValidateIntegrity` checklet (at `/recipe/checklets/validate_integrity`) that (should) check whether the student handed in the same notebook as the master notebook (but possibly with their own code).
+- the `ValidateContent` checklet (at `/recipe/checklets/validate_content`) that (should) check whether the student's code is acceptable (no illegal syntax) and compiles in CoqC, hence solves the exercises.
+We rate each exercise separately, so for this we iteratively replace only ONE of the student's code blocks in the master notebook, and check if it (still) compiles and hence successfully proves everything.

 ## Example use of utility functions
 We start by importing our code.
 ```